 CI has not revised its general methodology for assigning national ratings.
-The changes outlined in this criteria note are limited to the mapping table for long-term international to national scale ratings in Oman.
+The changes outlined in this criteria note are limited to the mapping table for international to national scale ratings in Oman.
 All national ratings assigned to Omani entities, including bonds and sukuks issued by Omani entities and rated on the national scale, will be affected by this change.
-In most cases national ratings will be raised as a direct result of the re-calibration and not because of an improvement in fundamental creditworthiness.
-Information on an entity's fundamental credit quality will be provided in the relevant entity-specific Credit Rating Announcement.
+In most cases national ratings will be lowered as a direct result of the recalibration and not because of a deterioration in fundamental creditworthiness.